kyabelode/dbms/README.md

-# SQL Practicals Installer
+# Exam Practicals Installer

-A simple way to download SQL practical files from the **Sarthakzzzzz/exams** repository.
+A simple way to download exam practical files from the **Sarthakzzzzz/exams** repository.

 ---